 When calling for an escort, you should supply the dispatcher with the following information:

 - Your current location and your desired destination

 - A callback number in the event you must be notified of a delay for your escort.
 The dispatcher will attempt to have an officer escort you as soon as possible.
 However, at times, situations can and do arise that delay your escort.

 Your escort may be on foot or in a car, depending on the availability of a cruiser, the distance of your location, weather, etc.

-Escorts are provided for transportation to and from points on the College campus.
+Escorts are provided for transportation to and from points on the University campus.
 They are not meant for grocery pickups, rides to off-campus locations, etc. Occasionally, exceptions to this rule will be made based on the discretion of the officer in charge.

 If you choose not to use the Escort service, the Campus Police offer these tips for your safety while traveling around the campus, especially at night.